jhanley-com/php-ssh2-windows/README.md

 --------------------
 August 1, 2023

-Based on pecl/ssh2 the source code version 1.4 releasd on 2023-04-20 from [pecl.php.net](https://pecl.php.net/package/ssh2).
+Based on pecl/ssh2 the source code version 1.4 released on 2023-04-20 from [pecl.php.net](https://pecl.php.net/package/ssh2).
 A copy of the source is included in this repository [ssh2-1.4.tgz](PHP_8.3/src).

 #### Compiler version: VS16 - Visual Studio 2019 (16.11.28)